Anthemis plutonia

-Anthemis plutonia, the Troödos chamomile, is a pilose perennial herb in the sunflower family found only in Cyprus.
+Anthemis plutonia, the Troödos chamomile, is a species of pilose perennial herb in the sunflower family, Asteraceae found only in Cyprus.
 It often forms intricate mats with prostrate stems 5–20 cm long.
 Small bipinnatisect leaves.
 Capitula 15–20 mm in diameter, with pink rarely creamy-white tubular florets.
 Suborbicular ray-florets white, rarely pink.

 Habitat

 Very common in dry igneous hillsides with sparse vegetation, vineyards, roadsides in the Troödos Mountains and Stavrovouni, where it grows from 250 m elevation up to the highest peaks at 1950 m.

 Distribution

 An endemic of Cyprus where it is restricted to the Troödos range: Stavros Psokas, Prodromos, Khionistra, Kryos Potamos, the Troödos forest, Palekhori, Makheras and Stavrovouni.
 Flowers March–July.